h2oai/h2o-3/h2o-docs/src/product/flow/README.md

 ![help menu](https://raw.githubusercontent.com/h2oai/h2o/master/docs/Flow-images/Shortcuts.png)

 To close this window, click the **X** in the upper-right corner, or click the **Close** button in the lower-right corner.
 You can also click behind the window to close it.
+You can also access this list of shortcuts by clicking the **Help** menu and selecting **Keyboard Shortcuts**.

 For additional help, select the **Help** sidebar to the right and click the **Assist Me!** button.